paul-distefano/graphrag-toolkit/docs/faq.md

 ```

 To fix,  [enable access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to the appropriate foundation models in Amazon Bedrock, and then [grant IAM permissions to the model](#modelerror-an-error-occurred-accessdeniedexception-when-calling-the-invokemodel-operation-identity-is-not-authorized-to-perform-bedrockinvokemodel).

 ---

+#### WARNING:graph_store:Retrying query in x seconds because it raised ConcurrentModificationException

+While indexing data in Amazon Neptune Database, Neptune can sometimes issue a `ConcurrentModificationException`.
+This occurs because multiple workers are attempting to [update the same set of vertices](https://docs.aws.amazon.com/neptune/latest/userguide/transactions-exceptions.html).
+The GraphRAG Toolkit automatically retries transactionsb that are cancelled because of a `ConcurrentModificationException`.

+---